alegithub72/bookshop/README.md

 ```

-When updated deploy the project wepapp again on the server.
+When updated deploy the project web-application again on the server.